osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 Specifies the maximum amount of sad transcoder components to keep on a worker.

-This is used to prevent a lots of failure to take too much worker ressources by staying in memory.
+This is used to prevent a lots of failure to take too much worker resources by staying in memory.

-When a transcoder goes sad and there already is the maximum amount of sad component, the oldest one to goes sad is stoped and deleted.
+When a transcoder goes sad and there already is the maximum amount of sad component, the oldest one to goes sad is stopped and deleted.

 If not specified, the default value is::